How To Organize Home & Family

 - Household Chores

 Prioritize your list day by day.
-Obviously everyone will be going to work and school for sure.
+Hopefully everyone will be going to work and school for sure.
 Then what?

 Use a calendar to keep track of those things which must happen each day.
 Leave that calendar in a public place like a kitchen counter or your family command center so everyone can keep up with where they are supposed to be.